kogens/spmpy/README.md

 # Object-oriented SPM files
-An simple tool for working with Scanning Probe Microscopy (SPM) files, specifically for Bruker AFM files.
+A simple python package for working with Scanning Probe Microscopy (SPM) files, specifically for Bruker AFM files.

 ## Setup
 Requires Python >= 3.9 with `numpy` and [`pint`](https://pint.readthedocs.io/) for units,